DanielBooneRegionalLibrary/digital-signage/readme.txt

 ---------------------------------------
 This project uses a Raspberry Pi and a standard TV to create a digital display for the lobby of the Columbia Public Library.

+*Note: I have since abandoned the Raspberry Pi due to issues with the Pi lacking an internal clock and not getting correct times from the server.
+       This project should work with an Ubuntu installation though.
+However, that configuration has not been thoroughly tested yet.

 1920 x 1080 images are placed into the slides folder of this project.

 The Pi boots into a web browser and navigates to this site.
 The page cycles through the images in the slides folder.
 The page refreshes once an hour, showing any new images and discarding old ones.